LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 Perform only post-assembly operations.
 If set to true, this requires an existing directory containing a full run (i.e. with a `final_assembly.fasta` file), and it will execute post-assembly operations on that assembly without any other steps.
 This provides a convenient means to run alignment and/or abundance calculations on an already completed assembly.
 By default this post-assembly analysis will use the `final_assembly.fasta` file in the output directory, but any FASTA file could be used, including those not generated by MHM2 (see the `--contigs` in the advanced options section below).
 This defaults to false.

-**`--write-gfa BOOL`**
+**`--post-asm-write-sam BOOL`**

-Produce an assembly graph in the GF2 format.
-If set to true, MHM2 will output an assembly graph in the [GFA2 format](https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md) in the file, `final_assembly.gfa`.
-This represents the assembly graph formed by aligning the reads to the final contigs and using those alignments to infer edges between the contigs.
-This defaults to false.

-**`-Q, --quality-offset INT`**

-The *phred* encoding offset.
-In most cases, MHM2 will be able to detect this offset from analyzing the reads file, so it usually does not need to be explicitly set.
+Turn writing of the SAM files for post-assembly on or off.
+This defaults to true.
+The SAM files can be very large and do not need to be saved to the filesystem in order for the abundances to be calculated, and only the abundances are needed for running
+      MetaBAT.
+Specify false here to save space.

 **`--progress BOOL`**